markusweiss/website/README.md

 ## 28-04-2024

-watching new Godot tutorial
+watching new Godot tutorials
+-->

 ## 27-04-2024

 testing some Godot stuff
--->

 ## 26-04-2024

 new Mac Book M3 configuration